Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Methodology

 \subsubsection{Parallel Training}

-When training with BCD in a multi-GPU environment, it is important to ensure that different computing hardware can fully utilize their computational resources.
-This means that the computing hardware should be able to maintain the busy state.
+For optimal performance in multi-GPU BCD implementations, it is essential to maintain consistently high hardware utilization across all computational devices.
+This requirement implies that all processing units must sustain full engagement throughout operations to achieve maximum hardware efficiency.
 To achieve above target, both frozen and unfrozen parameter parts should be stored simultaneously on the same hardware.
-Common multi-GPU parallelism methods include data parallelism, tensor parallelism, and pipeline parallelism.
-Among them, tensor parallelism and pipeline parallelism are model parallelism approaches, which require further adaptation for BCD.
+While conventional parallelization strategies, such as data parallelism, tensor parallelism, and pipeline parallelism, are widely used in multi-GPU training, only data parallelism is inherently compatible with BCD.
+In contrast, tensor and pipeline parallelism, as forms of model parallelism, necessitate further adaptation to align with BCD’s block-wise update mechanism.

-Typically, freezing and unfreezing parameters within a matrix multiplication operation can significantly impact the performance of the computation kernel.
-When performing tensor parallelism, only part of the parameters are activated in the matrix multiplication, which results in a loss of spatial locality in the computation.
-Current framework computation kernel optimizations are based on layer-based neural network structures for computational performance.
-What is more, the tenor parallel manner would incur the need of communication, which would increase the system burden.

-On the other hand, pipeline parallelism is designed based on layers, which shown in figure \ref{pipeline}.
-So after freezing, it has a performance advantage at the computation kernel level.
-Therefore, pipeline parallelism is a more suitable multi-GPU parallel approach for training models with BCD.
+Freezing and unfreezing parameters within matrix multiplication operations can substantially affect the efficiency of the underlying computation kernels.
+In tensor parallelism, only a portion of the matrix parameters is active during computation, which disrupts spatial locality and reduces kernel efficiency.
+Moreover, existing framework-level kernel optimizations are generally based on layer-based neural network structures, further limiting the effectiveness of tensor parallelism under partial parameter activation.
+In addition, tensor parallelism introduces inter-device communication overhead, which increases system complexity and runtime burden.
+In contrast, pipeline parallelism aligns naturally with the layer-wise organization of neural networks, as illustrated in Figure~\ref{pipeline}.
+This alignment allows frozen layers to be skipped at the kernel level, preserving computational efficiency.
+As a result, pipeline parallelism is a more suitable multi-GPU strategy for BCD in large-scale model training.